 These findings though purely observational, have also been borne out by observation and experiences of behaviourists and trainers who are members of PAACT “The Professional Association of Applied Canine Trainers” An organisation dedicated to enhancing and bringing together the two main canine disciplines of obedience training and behavioural therapy.
 It is PAACT’s belief that to be able to work with dogs on a professional level, you need to be versed in both of these disciplines.

-I was asked by many people to write an in depth article on neutering dogs which explains in far more detail the surgical procedures, risks, and what the hormones that we remove by this procedure, And why those hormones are there for, what they actually do and their importance.
+I was asked by many people to write an in-depth article on neutering dogs which explains in far more detail the surgical procedures, risks, and what the hormones that we remove by this procedure, And why those hormones are there for, what they actually do and their importance.
 Click Neutering Dogs In Depth

-Article written by.
+This article was written by.

 Stan Rawlinson MTCBPT.
 MPAACT Adip.CCB